tektoncd/dashboard/docs/extensions.md

 Additionally, the Tekton Dashboard host will globally expose a few objects to let the extension's frontend code connect to these shared components (you can view the list of shared objects [here](../src/containers/Extension/globals.js)).

-Follow the [next steps](#example-create-a-simple-nodejs-backend) to learn how to develop a simple service based extension.
+The next section provides an example of developing a simple service based extension.
 You can also look at the [webhooks-extension](https://github.com/tektoncd/experimental/tree/master/webhooks-extension) to learn more about service based extensions.

 ### Example: Create a simple nodejs backend